danmolloy/fixer/README.md

 ## Overview

-GigFix is a specialized communications tool designed to streamline the process of managing gig information for orchestras.
-It enhances communication between orchestra management and musicians by automating musician booking, centralizing gig information and promptly relaying updated information to the relevant parties.
+GigFix is a specialized communications tool designed to optimize the workflow for orchestra management.
+It enhances communication between the management team and musicians by automating musician bookings, centralizing gig information and promptly relaying updated information to the relevant parties.

+This is an ongoing project which will hopefully soon be available for commercial use.

-## Key Features
+## Features

 - **Team Accounts**: Create and manage a management team with varying levels of access.
+Suitable for teams that use freelance staff for projects.
-- **Musician Database**: Import and maintain a comprehensive address book of musicians.
+- **Musician Address Book**: Import and maintain a comprehensive address book of musicians.
-- **Twilio SendGrid**: Integrated emailing automates booking of players and alerting relevant parties to event updates.
+- **Event Summary**: View all gig details, overview of the orchestra list and booking status of each instrument.
+- **Automated Communications**: Send automated email/SMS offers, check availability, and book an entire orchestra of a bespoke size.
+All musicians are notified via email/SMS when gig information changes.
+- **Flexible Bookings**: Book a varying number of players for each rehearsal, state their role, send them personal messages.
 - **Event Creation**: Generate detailed gig pages that display all relevant information for involved parties.
-  **Automated Communications**: Send automated email/SMS offers, check availability, and book an entire orchestra of a bespoke size.
-- **Update Alerts**: Automatically notify all musicians via email/SMS when gig information changes.
 - **Responsive Calendar**: View events in a visually appealing calendar with day, week, month, and year views, optimized for all screen sizes.
+- **Attractive Landing Page**: A modern web app utilizing NextJS and Tailwind CSS.
+- **Responsive Design**: Suitable pages for all screen sizes.
+- **Stripe Subscription Payments**: Usage-based payments billed monthly.

 ## Technologies Used

-- NextJS 14
+- NextJS 15
 - TypeScript
 - Tailwind CSS
 - Formik & Yup